mgismissing/Zink/README.md

 Getting the length of an object is as easy as typing `#` before the object, and converting an object to a type is done with the repurposed keyword `as`.

 ## Language support
-Zink is also built with the idea of writing the same code while still converting it to many languages, like for example writing the source code in Zink and then converting it to both Python and Ruby.
+Zink is also built with the idea of writing the same code while still converting it to many languages, like for example writing the source code in Zink and then converting it to both Python and Lua, which is much quicker than learning two languages' syntax individually.